AndreasTraut/PowerBI/README.md

 The model has 24 MB, 5 Tables, 63 columns.
 Calculation time for the whole report in total is about 180ms for formula engine.
 The remaining time is mostly rendering and waiting for other visuals to complete.

-👉 Please click somewhere in the tables and see how the others interact!
+👉 Please click somewhere in the tables and see how the others interact!<br>
 👉 Use the "sort by" possibility to navigate through the data.

 I published my PowerBI report via novyPro, which is a nice platform for data analysts and where you can immediately work with the report (without installing anything): https://www.novypro.com/project/onyx-dataset-challenge---youtuber-